ProgrammerRachit1503/Face-Dectection-System/README.md

 **MySQL 8.0 Community Edition**

+&nbsp;&nbsp; Download [MySQL 8.0](https://dev.mysql.com/downloads/installer/) from here.

 ## Installation

-Install all libraries in you virtual environment for avoiding any conflicts with already install libraries.
+Install all libraries in you virtual environment for avoiding any conflicts with already install libraries or installing any libraries in future.
 How to setup [virtual environment in python 3.12](https://youtu.be/hC5rfoIY8nU).

 After creating and activating virtual environment, run command below: